noahehall/theBookOfNoah/0current/aws/exams/services/analytics/kinesis.md

 - kpl: kinesis producer library
 - kal: kinesis aggregation library (for use with lambda)
 - producers: Producers add data records to the stream.
+  - kinesis can ingest up to 1 mb/s or 1000 records per second per shard
 - consumers: retrieve and process records from streams

 ### Shards